aerickt/lapwing-for-beginners/src/Chapter-21.md

 ## Contractions

-Contractions are written with theory rules, but use the asterisk key.
+Contractions are written like regular words, but with the asterisk key.

-Here are some common contractions.
+Some common contractions:

 | Contraction | Outline |
 | ---- | ---- |